Popular Types of Flooring

 Specialization and Services

 No two companies have the same experience or product offerings.
 You should find one that specializes in the material or type of floor you're interested in.
 Equally important is an installer's service offerings.
 At the very least, it should offer cleanup and haul-away for your old flooring materials.
-However, if you're feeling lost in all the color, style, and material choices, you can also look for companies with design teams.
+However, if you're feeling lost in all the style, color, and material choices, you can also look for contractors with design teams.

 Cost